Ontario 5-year variable mortgage rates

 What length terms do variable rates come with?

 Are variable rates cheaper than fixed rates?

-As Canada's most populated province, Ontario has one of the hottest housing markets in the country, especially in Toronto and Ottawa.
-That means getting a great mortgage rate in Ontario is even more important than it is in other provinces.
+As Canada's most populous province, Ontario has one of the hottest housing markets in the country, especially in Toronto and Ottawa.
+That means that shopping around to get a great mortgage rate in Ontario is even more important than it is in other provinces.

 5-year variable-rate mortgages are one of the most common types of mortgages in Ontario, so it’s worth considering whether it would suit you.
 Ratehub.ca makes it easy to compare rates from the biggest banks, credit unions and other mortgage providers in Ontario, at no cost to you.
 Read on to learn more about comparing 5-year variable rates in Ontario.

 - 16% of all Ontario mortgage requests made to Ratehub.ca in 2021 were for 5-year variable mortgages.

 - 22% of Canadians had variable mortgage rates in 2020.
 (Source: Mortgage Professionals Canada)

 - 39% of all Ontario mortgages closed with Ratehub.ca in 2021 were for 5-year variable mortgages.